ParisaMousavi/MobileNet/SaliencyDetection.md

 Saliency detection algorithm that compute objectness generate a set of proposals, or more simply bounding boxes of where it thinks an object may lie in an image.

-*** Keep in mind that computing saliency is not object detection.***
+*Keep in mind that computing saliency is not object detection.*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTczMjIyMjYsLTE1NTU3MTQyMDcsLT
+eyJoaXN0b3J5IjpbLTE3Njc4NTEyMjIsLTE1NTU3MTQyMDcsLT
 M0NjI0NzI3MiwtMTAyOTQ3Nzg2OF19
 -->